turingschool/front-end-curriculum/projects/whats-cookin-part-two.md

 ---

-### Refactoring
+### Refactoring and Applying Instructor Feedback

+* Implement instructor feedback from Part 1
+* Consider any additional refactoring opportunities:
   * Identify redundant code in your classes and opportunities for DRYing it up
   * Refactor **within** your classes to create dynamic methods that use arguments/parameters for changing their behavior.

 ---